n8n-io/n8n-docs/docs/integrations/credentials/httpRequest.md

 You can learn more about HTTP authentication [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#see_also).

-You can use [App-specific HTTP credentials](/integrations/custom-operations/app-specific-http-credentials.md) to perform [custom operations](/integrations/custom-operations/) with some APIs where n8n has a node for the platform.
-For example, n8n has an Asana node, and supports using your Asana credentials in the HTTP Request node.
-Refer to [App-specific HTTP credentials](/integrations/custom-operations/app-specific-http-credentials/) for more information.
+## Using an existing credential type

+--8<-- "_snippets/integrations/app-specific-http-how-to.md"

+Refer to [Custom API operations](/integrations/custom-operations/) for more information.

 ## Using Basic Auth / Digest Auth